-I am moving to Denver to be a teacher at the [Turing school of software and design](http://turing.io/)
+I will be teaching at the Turing school of software and design in Denver.

 I have taught myself almost everything I know that is worth knowing (though often using resources that others put the effort into making), and it was very difficult for me, so I have a passion for education.